History of East Asia: Era of disunion in China

 The Three Kingdoms period consisted of the kingdom of Wei, Shu, and Wu.
 It began when the ruler of Wei, Cao Cao, was defeated by Liu Bei and Sun Quan at the Battle of Red Cliffs.
-After Cao Cao's death in AD 220, his son Cao Pi became emperor of Wei.
+After Cao Cao's death in 220 AD, his son Cao Pi became emperor of Wei.
 Liu Bei and Sun Quan declared themselves emperor of Shu and Wu respectively.
 Many famous personages in Chinese history were born during this period, including Hua Tuo and the great military strategist Zhuge Liang.
-Buddhism, which was introduced during the Han dynasty, also became popular in this period.
-Two years after Wei conquered Shu in AD 263, Sima Yan, Wei's Imperial Chancellor, overthrew Wei and started the Western Jin dynasty.
+Two years after Wei conquered Shu in 263 AD, Sima Yan, Wei's Imperial Chancellor, overthrew Wei and started the Western Jin dynasty.
 The conquest of Wu by the Western Jin dynasty ended the Three Kingdoms period, and China was unified again.

 However, the Western Jin did not last long.
 Following the death of Sima Yan, the War of the Eight Princes began.
-This war weakened the Jin dynasty, and it soon fell to the kingdom of Han-Zhao.
-This ushered in the Sixteen Kingdoms.
+The war devastated northern China, and the Jin dynasty was soon driven out to the south by the rebel kingdom of Han-Zhao in 317 AD.
+The north entered the chaotic period of the Sixteen Kingdoms, mostly founded by settled non-Han groups collectively known as the Five Barbarians, while Chinese rule continued in southern China under the Eastern Jin dynasty.
+The Former Qin dynasty briefly unified the north and vied to bring all of China under their rule, but they suffered a famous defeat to the Eastern Jin at the Battle of Fei River in 383 AD, after which they collapsed.
+Buddhism, which was introduced during the Han dynasty, also became increasingly popular in this period.

-The Northern Wei was established by the Tuoba clan of the Xianbei people in AD 386, when they united the northern part of China.
+The Northern Wei was established in 386 AD by the Tuoba clan of the Xianbei people, who went on to unite the northern China in 439 AD.
 During the Northern Wei, Buddhism flourished, and became an important tool for the emperors of the Northern Wei, since they were believed to be living incarnations of Buddha.
-Soon, the Northern Wei was divided into the Eastern Wei and Western Wei.
+The sinicization of the Xianbei and other northern tribesmen was also hastened through the policies of Emperor Xiaowen of Northern Wei.
+After nearly a century of unity, the Northern Wei fell into civil war, dividing into the Eastern Wei and Western Wei in 534 AD.
 These were followed by the Northern Zhou and Northern Qi.

-In the south, the dynasties were much less stable than the Northern dynasties.
-The four Southern dynasties were weakened by conflicts between the ruling families.
+In the south, the Eastern Jin was replaced by the Liu Song in 420 AD.
+The Liu Song was in turn supplanted by the Southern Qi, then the Liang, and finally the Chen.
+The four Southern dynasties were internally less stable than the Northern dynasties, and were weakened by conflicts between the ruling families over the issue of succession.
+The ruling elites of the Eastern Jin and their successors tended to favour literary and cultural achievements over their more militaristic northern counterparts.
+Notable figures include the calligrapher, Wang Xizhi, the poets, Tao Yuanming and Xie Lingyun, and the mathematician, Zu Chongzhi.